 The book also utilises multiple points-of-view which ordinarily I despise.
 I find most books do not gain anything from using a different character’s perspective, all it does is give me narrative whiplash and make me feel frustrated.
 Yet in Mortal Instruments, I enjoyed them.
 Each POV added something to the story without feeling needless.
 Moments that we would never have seen, making later moments in the story pack a much harder punch.
 And yes, a break from Clary’s stressing was honestly refreshing.

 And the ending of the book.
 Wow.
 It does not rush itself, rather, it takes its time, making sure to wrap up each loose thread and build up such a rise in tension that when the story comes to the climax, it feels so satisfying.
 It actually feels epic.

-You can read my review for City of Ashes here.
+You can read my review for City of Bones here.

 *denotes affiliate link